edwinvarghese4442/rowentas-sync/README.md

 _Note: Currently, only receive data functionality works_

 **Key features of rowentas-sync:**-
 1. **Non-GUI based** mechanism.
-It's completely C++ code based configuration
+It's completely a C++ code based configuration
 2. No GUI and no additional libraries required
 3. Easily integrate-able to your own code
 4. The code is developed on top of examples provided from msfs sdk

 **General Prerequisites:-**
 1. Microsoft Flight Simulator 2020
+2. MSFS SDK and SDK samples (download and install)
-2. Microsoft Visual Studio with c++ extension
+3. Microsoft Visual Studio with c++ extension
-3. Arduino Mega board
+4. Arduino Mega board
-4. Arduino software (Windows)
+5. Arduino software (Windows)

 **How does this work in general?**
-1. The cpp program will fetch aircraft variable from simconnect
+1. The cpp program will fetch aircraft variable from MSFS sim using simconnect dll
-2. The variable will be sent to a serial port of the PC (the same port where Arduino is connected)
+2. This variable will be sent to a serial port of the PC (the same port where Arduino is connected)
-3. Arduino will process this variable and do action
+3. Arduino will process this variable and do specified task (eg. light an led, spin a stepper motor etc.)

 **Parking brake toggle Example:-**
 1. Download msfs sdk and sdk samples (First part of this blog will help you -> https://medium.com/@edwinvarghese4442/getting-aircraft-data-from-msfs2020-via-simconnect-simvarwatcher-simplest-tutorial-ce93a425ccd7)